The Best Roasted Pears Recipe (Super Easy)

 Instructions

-• Preheat your oven to 180°C (350°F).
+- Preheat your oven to 190°C (375°F).
 While the oven is heating, prepare the pears.
 Wash the pears, then slice each one in half lengthwise.
 Use a small spoon or melon baller to gently scoop out the cores, including the seeds and the small tough stem section at the bottom.

-• Arrange the halved pears, cut side up, on a baking tray lined with parchment paper.
+- Arrange the halved pears, cut side up, on a baking tray lined with parchment paper.
 Mix the melted ghee butter with vanilla and brush the pears with it.
-Sprinkle each pear half with coconut sugar— roughly 1/2 tbsp per half pear.
+Sprinkle each pear half with coconut sugar, about 1/2 tbsp per half.

-• Place the tray in the preheated oven and roast for about 30 minutes.
-When ready, the pears should be tender and golden brown, with a slightly caramelised surface that gives them an irresistible aroma and texture.
+- Place the tray in the preheated oven and roast for about 30 – 40 minutes.
+When ready, the pears should be tender and golden brown, with a slightly caramelized surface that gives them an irresistible aroma and texture.

-• Remove the pears from the oven and generously sprinkle each half with the crushed walnuts.
+- Remove the pears from the oven and generously sprinkle each half with the crushed walnuts.
 Pop them back in the oven for another 7-8 minutes until the walnuts are toasted to fragrant, golden perfection.
-This final step adds an extra layer of flavour, as the toasty walnuts lend a delightful crunch that contrasts beautifully with the soft pears.
+This final step adds an extra layer of flavor, as the toasty walnuts lend a delightful crunch that contrasts beautifully with the soft pears.

 Notes

-• Pears: I used Bosc pears, but Bartlett or Anjou would also work beautifully.
+- Pears: I used Bosc pears, but Bartlett or Anjou would work beautifully as well.
 Make sure they’re ripe but firm for the best texture after roasting.

-• Spices: To bring this dish extra warmth, you could add a dash of cinnamon or nutmeg, especially during the colder months.
+- Spices: To add extra warmth to this dish, consider adding a dash of cinnamon or nutmeg, especially during the colder months.

 YourDani x x